 Hasbro has bought out parker brothers and a few others so check the list for any game you need parts for.

 Use your Lazy Susan for board games, so you can spin the game around for easier viewing for each player's turn.

 My daughter has lots of board games.
 Eventually, the boxes get torn and pieces get lost.
 I purchased a large plastic container with a lid to hold the boards, and put all the game pieces and instructions into individual ziplock bags and into the container.

 To organize your board games, gather appropriate materials: snack bags, sandwich-size bags with a zipper, a marking pen, Scotch Brand Invisible Tape, and the right shelf space in the closet, or cupboard.

-I decided to make a copy of the instructions for all the games and put them in a centrally located loose leaf notebook binder.
-If need be, I can make copies from this binder to include in the small bags.
-The miscellaneous pieces may not make it back to their original containers, but at least I have the instructions and the title of the games for reference and future clean up.
+I decided to make a copy of the instructions for all the games, put them in a centrally located loose leaf notebook binder, and if need be, make copies from this binder to include in the small bags.

 I love these old plastic cases that blankets come in.
 I have found they store a Twister game quite nicely!
 It is our favorite birthday party game!